OpenMoonRay/openmoonray-docs/docs/user-reference/tools/arras_render.md

 ### Example Notes
 In the above example sessiondef file, look at the "requirements" object of "dispatch", "mcrt", and "merge".
 Note that "dispatch" does not have "resources" defined in its "requirements" object, which means the default setting of all resources is used for "dispatch".

-In this example sessiondef file, there can be anywhere from 32 to 96 hyperthreaded core hosts defined, and more core hosts can be defined.
+ We can use this same sessiondef file for from 32 HTcores machine to 96 HTcores machines.
+(This sessiondef file might be also OK for more than 96 HTcores machine).

 Additionally, in the usual case the *merge* computation is not a computational bottleneck if the mcrt total is not too high; around 6 or less.
 This means that not so many cores are needed for the for merge computation.
 However, the merge computation may become a bottleneck if the mcrt total is 32 or more configurations, for example.
 In this case, it would be better to assign as many cores as possible to the merge computation under extreme configuration.

 The "message" object of "dispatch", "mcrt", and "merge" is not dependent on the mcrt total number.
 The example "message" object definition in the above example is recommended for all multi-machine configurations.